Intune

 What is Intune?

 Intune is a Mobile Device Management (MDM) system that enables Administrators to configure and manage devices remotely.
-Intune can manage Windows and Android devices (Apple Devices management coming at a future date).
-Manageability of the different platforms depends on the specific OS version.
+Intune is currently available for Windows devices at Virginia Tech.

 How does Intune Work?